PassByYou888/LingoFuse-Tools/src/pascal_c_to_abi/code_decl_to_abi_OPERATIONS.md

   if Trim(SrcText) = '' then
     begin Result := 'No source code has been set...'; Exit; end;

-  // 缓存：源未变 + 模型 JSON 非空 → 跳过
-  if (SrcText = G_Last_Generated_Source) and
+  // Cache: same source + non-empty model JSON → skip if (SrcText = G_Last_Generated_Source) and
      (code_decl_to_abi_form.Edit_ModelJson.Lines.Count > 0) then
     Exit;